appirio-tech/lc1-project/docs/basic_requirements_30045431.README.md

 ## REST Response

-I changed the response format and how to set the eror response in the code, this makes easy to change the response data format and set the error object without duplicating codes.
-The client-side code should use HTTP status code to determine the API is successful or failed.
+I changed the response format and how to set the error response in the code, this makes it easy to change the response data format and set the error object without duplicating code.
+The client-side code should use HTTP status code to determine whether the API is successful or failed.

 When an API fails, ***error*** object is returned with `4xx or 5xx` status code.